Armanoide/ApiNetWork/README.md

 # Manage NetWork for Swift
 Note: Build on Xcode 6

-## Intall
+## Install

-To use this vendor add files ApiNetwork and to your Project
+To use this vendor add files ApiNetwork.swift and Reachability.swift to your Project

 ## Basic